asakusuma/atomic/examples/README.md

 ## composite_* files
 The Composition API (Comps) shows how as an end developer, you would use a Composite.
 Since a Composite requires multiple "actors", you add them using the built in .composite.ACTORS behavior.
 These actors fulfill their roles in the Composite, and the composite will do whatever it needs to with those elements in order to build our your final object.

-## magic_* files
+## html_* files
-The Atomic Magic Interface (AMI) is a plugin that when used allows you to scan your HTML for Atomic Components and Composites, creating them on demand.
+The Atomic HTML Interface (AHI) is a plugin that when used allows you to scan your HTML for Atomic Components and Composites, creating them on demand.
 If you just want to write markup and have magic happen, perhaps this is for you.
 For users of JS frameworks, this is probably less desirable, and you may wish to fall back to the Comps or POJS interfaces.

 # Layers
 To keep everything cohesive, think of the Atomic ecosystem like this:

-* The AMI (Atomic Magic Interface) is just a HTML scanner that makes use of
+* The AHI (Atomic HTML Interface) is just a HTML scanner that makes use of
-* The Composition (Comps) interface to put together Components
+* The Composition interface to put together Components
 * All of which are created using an obvious Plain Old JavaScript (POJS) API

 # How do I build a Component?